LeRoy Johnson (artist): Artistic message

 Johnson described himself as “urban expressionist.”
 He used discarded materials to inform his artwork.
 These included photos of people, buildings, rowhouses, streets, train cars, local shops, industrial architecture, advertising, graffiti, neon store signs, and the elevated “El” train in Philadelphia.
 He worked in mixed media, clay, collage and sculpture.
 At one point, he dug up clay across Philadelphia to shape into ceramic pieces.
 He produced some ceramics when he was a resident artist at the Clay Studio.
 He used the found materials to layer collages and build miniature three-dimensional roughly constructed houses.
 He incorporated clay into these structures.
 Johnson began making the tabletop rowhouses around 1992-1993, and they represented the dilapidated structures in his neighborhood.

 “African American culture has been shaped by traumatic history, because it contains the memory of a hard, unclean break from Africa," he said.
 "That is why my work sometimes appears subversive, disruptive and skeptical.
 I feel I continue the tradition of African American artists and take a stand for freedom, justice and empowerment."

 Johnson produced several series of mixed-media work: "Street Scenes," which featured rowhouses and surrounding streets in his neighborhood; "Lynching Series," collages consisting of Bible verses, crosses and news clippings pertaining to lynching in America, and "Men with Hats," relief images of men, including his own "Self-Portrait, Mourning" (2000).
 He got the idea for one of the pieces - of a man whose large nose covered the top of his lips - from a drawing done by one of his elementary school students.
 He also created the "Brickyard Series," the name of a neighborhood where he lived.

 Johnson intentionally misspelled wording on some of the street signs in his structures to "combat ignorance of African American accomplishments," noted an essay for a solo exhibit in 2004 at Swarthmore College's List Gallery.
 In the work "Untitled (House)," he spelled the name of abolitionist Cyrus Bustill (great-great-grandfather of activist Paul Robeson) as "Bustil" and Robeson as "Roberson."
 In another piece, he identified Crispus Attucks as Crispus Attackus.

-He was involved in the Black Arts Movement in Philadelphia in the 1960s and 1970s, he said.
+Johnson was involved in the Black Arts Movement in Philadelphia in the 1960s and 1970s, he said.
 In 1993, Johnson joined Recherche, an organization of Black artists founded a decade before.
 It was formed to expand the definition of Black artists as an eclectic group of people who worked in a variety of mediums, and to plan and mount their own exhibits.
 Its founders were Syd Carpenter, James Dupree, Carolyn Hayward-Jackson, Richard Jordan, Charles Searles, Hubert C. Taylor and Andrew Turner.
 Among the other members was Moe Brooker.